bigdragonsoft/bvm/README.md

         --showdevall    Show all devices in class mode --showdevuse    Show all devices in simple mode --showdhcp      Show all DHCP clients
-        --showsnap      Show snapshots list of the vm --showsnapall   Show snapshots list of the all vm --snapshot      Generating snapshots for vm
+        --netstat       Show all network configuration information of vm --showsnap      Show snapshots list of the vm --showsnapall   Show snapshots list of the all vm --snapshot      Generating snapshots for vm